 6. The RA/CA generates the certificate for base station.
 If the suggested identity of the base station is not included in the ir message, the RA/CA determines the suggested identity of the base station, e.g. based on the vendor provided identity of the base station contained in the base station certificate.

 NOTE: The procedures for determination of the base station identity used by the operator are not in scope of the present document.
-According to [4], the RA/CA may replace a suggested identity sent by the base station with another identity based on local information.
+According to [4], the RA/CA can replace a suggested identity sent by the base station with another identity based on local information.

 7. The RA/CA generates an Initialization Response (ip) which includes the issued certificate and uses the same certReqId value as in the Initialization Request.
 The RA/CA signs the ip with the RA/CA private key (or the private key for signing CMP messages, if separate), and includes the signature, the RA/CA certificate(s) and the operator root certificate in the PKIMessage.
 The appropriate certificate chains for authenticating the RA/CA certificate(s) are included in the PKIMessage.